GoogleCloudPlatform/professional-services/tools/gce-google-keys-to-cmek/README.md

-# Google-managed key to CMEK
+# Update GCE Disks Endription Key in use

-Convert disks attached to a GCE instance from Google-managed encryption keys to customer-managed encryption keys stored in Cloud KMS.
+Update disks attached to a GCE instance to customer-managed encryption keys stored in Cloud KMS.
 This operation is performed in-place so the GCE VM instance maintains its current IP-address.

 ## Script Process

 1. Stop the VM instance
 1. Get a list of the disks attached to the VM instance
 1. For each disk attached to the disk
-    1. If it is encrypted with a CMEK or Customer-provided key we skip the disk
+    1. If it is already encrypted with the specified CMEK key we skip the disk
     1. Detach the disk from the VM instance
     1. Snapshot the disk
     1. We then create a new disk using the CMEK key stored in Cloud KMS
 1. Attach the disk to the VM instance
 1. Start the VM instance
-1. Delete the old disks and snapshots created during the process
+1. Delete the old disks and snapshots created during the process (if specified)

 ## Usage